 Due to oral doxycycline's virtually complete absorption, side effects to the lower bowel, particularly diarrhea, have been infrequent.
 The following adverse reactions have been observed in patients receiving tetracyclines:

-Anorexia, nausea, vomiting, diarrhea, glossitis, dysphagia, enterocolitis, and inflammatory lesions (with monilial overgrowth) in the anogenital region.
-Hepatotoxicity has been reported rarely.
+Gastrointestinal: Anorexia, nausea, vomiting, diarrhea, glossitis, dysphagia, enterocolitis, and inflammatory lesions (with monilial overgrowth) in the anogenital region.
+Hepatotoxicity has been reported.
 These reactions have been caused by both the oral and parenteral administration of tetracyclines.
 Rare instances of esophagitis and esophageal ulcerations have been reported in patients receiving capsule and tablet forms of drugs in the tetracycline-class.
-Most of these patients took medications immediately before going to bed [see DOSAGE AND ADMINISTRATION].
+Most of these patients took medications immediately before going to bed (see DOSAGE AND ADMINISTRATION).

-Maculopapular and erythematous rashes, Stevens-Johnson syndrome, toxic epidermal necrolysis, and erythema multiforme have been reported.
+Skin: Maculopapular and erythematous rashes, Stevens-Johnson syndrome, toxic epidermal necrolysis, and erythema multiforme have been reported.
 Exfoliative dermatitis has been reported but is uncommon.
-Photosensitivity is discussed above [see WARNINGS AND PRECAUTIONS].
+Photosensitivity is discussed above (see WARNINGS).

 Read the Doryx (doxycycline hyclate) Side Effects Center for a complete guide to possible side effects